giellalt/lang-myv/myv.md

 **LEXICON TV_CHACHTOMS **

 **LEXICON TV_KUNDAMS_SUB **

 **LEXICON TV_KUNDAMS **

 **LEXICON TV_SATOMS **

 **LEXICON TV_TUEMS **

 **LEXICON TV_TEEMS **

 * _LEXICON TV_NEKSHNEMS_  некшнемс:некшн

 VERBS WITH THIRD PERSON OBJECTS @U.CONJ-PX.13@

 VERBS WITH INTRANSITIVE TAGS +V+IV

 # AUXILIARY VERBS

 # DERIVATION

 # VERBS AFTER TRANSITIVITY Tags OBJECT FLAGS

 теемс:тей
 теемс:тей

 no deverbals

 no deverbals

 no deverbals

 ## DERIVATION

 **LEXICON TV_NEKSHNEMS** Alternates with TRA
 **LEXICON TV_NEKSHNEMS** Alternates with TRA

 This is fed by actors and participles in N_myv, A_myv and Prc_myv This is fed by actors and participles in N_myv, A_myv and Prc_myv

 ## CONJUGATION

 Indicative Preterite I

 ## INDICATIVE

 Indicative NonPast

 ## INDICATIVE PRETERITE 2

 ## DESIDERATIVE

 ## CONJUNCTIVE

 redo conj 2012-11-07 begin

 redo conj 2012-11-07 end

 begin

 end

 ## OPTATIVE

 ## IMPERATIVE

 ## PRECATIVE

 ## OPTATIVE

 2012-11-09

 Given in Grammar 2000

 Used with deverbals

 ваномс+V+TV+Imprt+ScPl2+Clt/Ga: **look/katsoa**
 * *ван%>%{оеэØ%}дО1%>Г4а*
 * *ван%>одо%>0я*

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/affixes/verbs.lexc)</small>Non-Verbal conjugation
+<small>This (part of) documentation was generated from [src/fst/affixes/verbs.lexc](https://github.com/giellalt/lang-myv/blob/main/src/fst/affixes/verbs.lexc)</small>

+---

+Non-Verbal conjugation

 In the Erzya language nominals and adverbs also conjugate

 Used with deverbals

 This is where adjectives get their plural T.

 used with infinitives

 Conjugation

 # NON-VERB CONJUGATION

 Conjugation

 _KAL-NomSg-Conjugation-only

 This allows Clt/Cop+Prs Sg1|Sg2|Pl1|Pl2
 Clt/Cop+Prt2 Sg1|Sg2|Sg3|Pl1|Pl2|Pl3
 K 2019-01-26

 _KUDO-NomPl-Conjugation-only

 _KUDO-NomPl-Conjugation-only-mutual

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/nonverbalConjugation.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/affixes/nonverbalConjugation.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/affixes/nonverbalConjugation.lexc](https://github.com/giellalt/lang-myv/blob/main/src/fst/affixes/nonverbalConjugation.lexc)</small>

+---

 # Symbol affixes

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-myv/blob/main/../src/fst/affixes/symbols.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/affixes/symbols.lexc](https://github.com/giellalt/lang-myv/blob/main/src/fst/affixes/symbols.lexc)</small>

+---

 # Morphology
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF ERZYA.

 Analysis symbols

 The morphological analyses of wordforms of ERZYA are presented in this system in terms of following symbols.
 (It is highly suggested to follow existing standards when adding new tags).
 * +TYÄ WORK HAS TO BE DONE

 *  %